-Are you applying for an area variance or a use variance?
+Are y ou applying for an area variance or a use variance?

-Area variance
+X Area variance

-☐ Use variance
+Use variance

-Is unnecessary hardship present?
+ls un necessary hardship present?

 Yes.
 Describe.
-The oneg needs to be severed in ordr to quarter the evidence chain of the vehicles

-No. A variance cannot be granted.
+Moving retaining wall off lot la And to meet/not meet fill requirem to get the house to fit on the No. A variance cannot be granted.

-Part C: Additional Materials / Exhibits.
+Part (2: Additional Materials / Exhibits.

-In order for the zoning staff to conduct evaluations, the applicant's site map, with a scale of not less than 1"=50', and other exhibits must show the following:
+er for the zoning staff to conduct evaluations, the applicant's site map, with a scale of not less than ', and other exhibits must show the following:

-□ Location of requested variance □ Property lines □ Ordinary high-water mark □ Flood plain and wetland boundaries □ Dimensions, locations, and setbacks of existing and proposed structures □ Utilities, roadways, driveways, off-street parking areas, and easements □ Existing highway access restrictions and existing proposed street, side and rear yards □ Location and type of erosion control measures □ Vegetation removal proposed □ Contour lines (2 ft. interval) □ Well and sanitary system □ Location and extent of filling/grading □ Any other construction related to your request □ Anticipated project start date □ Sign locations, dimensions, and other specifications □ Alternatives considered □ Location of unique property limitation □ Lot corners, lines, and footprints have been staked out □ Abutting street names and alleys □ Abutting property and land within 20 feet □ Indication of the direction "North"
+Location of requested variance

+Property lines

+Ordinary high-water mark

+☐ Flood plain and wetland boundaries

+Dimensions, locations, and setbacks of existing and proposed structures

+Utilities, roadways, driveways, off-street parking areas, and easements

+Existing highway access restrictions and existing proposed street, side and rear yards

+Location and type of erosion control measures

+granger Vegetation removal proposed

+Contour lines (2 ft. interval)

+L. Well and sanitary system

+, L. Location and extent of filling/grading

+Any other construction related to your request Anticipated project start date

+Sign locations, dimensions, and other specifications

+Alternatives considered

+Location of unique property limitation

+Lot corners, lines, and footprints have been staked out

+Abutting street names and alleys

+Abutting property and land within 20 feet

+Indication of the direction "North"